hoast/hoast/CONTRIBUTING.md

 ## Reviewing pull requests

-Before a pull request is allowed to be deepAssignd into the development branch at least one other contributor has to review and approve the changes made.
+Before a pull request is allowed to be merged into the master branch at least one other contributor has to review and approve the changes made.

 + Changes follow styling.
 + Documentation is up to date.